camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 </bpm-platform>
 ```

-See [Deployment Descriptor Reference](ref:/api-references/deployment-descriptors/#descriptors-bpm-platformxml) for complete documentation of the syntax of the `bpm-platform.xml` file.
+See [Deployment Descriptor Reference]({{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}) for complete documentation of the syntax of the `bpm-platform.xml` file.

-## Configure Process Engine in processes.xml
+## Configure Process Engine in the processes.xml

 The process engine can also be configured and bootstrapped using the `META-INF/processes.xml` file.
-See [Section on processes.xml file](ref:#process-applications-the-processesxml-deployment-descriptor) for details.
+See [Section on processes.xml file]({{< relref "user-guide/process-applications/the-processes-xml-deployment-descriptor.md" >}}) for details.

-See [Deployment Descriptor Reference](ref:/api-references/deployment-descriptors/#descriptors-processesxml) for complete documentation of the syntax of the `processes.xml` file.
+See [Deployment Descriptor Reference]({{< relref "reference/deployment-descriptors/descriptors/processes-xml.md" >}}) for complete documentation of the syntax of the `processes.xml` file.